How to use the concept of fair value to price Adverse Development Cover (ADC) Reinsurance

 The Insurer is examining whether risk capital can be used more efficiently with the purchase of Reinsurance.

-In addition, while future inflation has been steady for many years for this portfolio, the company suspects future inflation, especially medical costs, are likely to increase in the near future.
+In addition, while future inflation has been steady for many years for this portfolio, the company suspects future social inflation, especially medical costs, are likely to increase in the near future.
+We will assume the reinsurer also has access to the same inflation risk profile - but with a slightly more adverse view toward the higher inflation risk.

 The company's objective is then to minimise risk exposure but at a fair cost (there is no advantage to the Insurer for losses to be substantially under-priced as the risk of default becomes too high).

-Assume the Reinsurer identifies a PTF model, a forecast scenario, and projects a liability stream for losses and claims handling expenses (ALAE) as follows (for now the Reinsurer agrees with the Insurer's best estimate):
+The liability stream for losses and claims handling expenses (ALAE) is projected as follows (for now the Reinsurer agrees with the Insurer's best estimate):

-The total reserve distribution has a mean of 1.251B and a standard deviation of 0.139B.
-Risk capital of 250M puts the Insurer at 5% probability of loss (see below) – with an additional 100M the average loss should the risk capital be exhausted (difference between T-VaR and VaR).
+The Reinsurer's estimate of the total reserve distribution has a mean of 1.254B and a standard deviation of 0.212B.
+Risk capital of 250M puts the Insurer at 11% probability of loss (see below) – with an additional 185M the average loss should the risk capital be exhausted (difference between T-VaR and 250M).

-Simulations are run for the correlated log-normal distributions (see PTF model) with the limits of 1.25B and 1.5B applied in the Reinsurance module.
+Simulations are run for the correlated log-normal distributions (see MPTF model) with the limits of 1.25B and 1.685B applied in the Reinsurance module.

 A fair charge could be the weighted probabilities of: